-There are two types of open burning that are allowed within King County Fire District 28; Residential and Recreational burning.
+There are two types of open burning that are allowed within Enumclaw Fire District; Residential and Recreational burning.

-Recreational burning or cooking fires are allowed within King County Fire District 28 (which includes the City of Enumclaw) They are defined as, “Cooking fires, campfires, and bonfires that occur in designated areas, or on private property, for cooking, pleasure, or ceremonial purposes”.
+Recreational burning or cooking fires are allowed within Enumclaw Fire District.
+They are defined as, “Cooking fires, campfires, and bonfires that occur in designated areas, or on private property, for cooking, pleasure, or ceremonial purposes”.
 The following conditions must be met:

 - Must be contained in a pit constructed of steel, masonry, or concrete material.